 - Complete the enrollment form or call us and we’ll fill it out for you

 - Financial Costs

 How much do courses cost?
 Tuition is based on the number of course credit hours you are taking and your student status (graduate, undergraduate, etc.).
-The tuition page provides additional information on financial costs and aid that may be available to you.
-Most online students are charged the RIT Online rate: however, students are assessed tuition based on the program they are enrolled in and whether a course is graduate or undergraduate.
+You may learn more about costs and financial aid here .
+Most online students enrolled in a program are charged the RIT Online rate.
+However, students are assessed tuition based on the degree program they are enrolled in and whether a course is graduate or undergraduate.
 Students taking courses who are not matriculated into a degree program are not eligible for the RIT Online tuition rate.

 As an online learning student, am I eligible for financial aid?
 Yes.
 To be considered eligible, you must be matriculated in a program and registered for at least six course credit hours.
 Counselors are available at the Office of Financial Aid to answer any questions you may have and assist you with the application process.
 Applications for aid are available online at their website.
 You can also contact them directly at email@example.com or by phone at (585) 475-2186(V) and (585) 475-6909(TTY).
 For a toll-free call, you can also use 1-800-CALL RIT.

 How much do course materials cost?
 The expense of course materials will vary from course to course since different instructors will use different course materials.
 If course materials such as software and textbooks or other lecture materials are required, the cost of materials on a per-course basis could vary from $100 to $250.
 Some courses may not even require purchased course materials at all, or the course may instead use free web-based resources.
 RIT students are eligible for discounts on select Microsoft, Adobe, and other software programs.